TolikPylypchuk/SharpHook/docs/articles/native.md

 On macOS, it's recommended to use values between -10 and 10.
 This will result in quite a small scroll amount with pixel scrolling, so `MouseWheelScrollType.BlockScroll` is recommended for line scrolling instead of pixel scrolling.

-On Linux, there is no fixed recommendation, but multiples of 100 can be used.
+On Linux, like Windows, multiples of 120 should generally be used.
 The value of `MouseWheelEventData.Type` is ignored.

 ## Simulating Text Entry